Moises2121/moises2121.github.io/SoftwareEngineering.md

 </div>

 ><b>Note</b>
-><p>My original application relied on harcoded <i>test</i> displaying the same data for all users.
-The enhanced version uses Room database with DAO to effectively show the current user's weight data.</p>
+><p>My original application relied on harcoded <code class="language-plaintext highlighter-rouge">test</code> displaying the same data for all users.
+The enhanced version uses <code class="language-plaintext highlighter-rouge">Room</code> database with DAO to effectively show the current user's weight data.</p>

 ---
 ## Challenges
 <div style="text-align: justify;">
 <p><b>I. Unknown references.</b> Some challenges included manifest errors when migrating all the activities modules to the ui folder.
 Android could not find the references at first because the mapping was modified.
 To mitigate this, I renamed the modules in manifest and fixed the imports in the Kotlin files.</p>

 <p><b>II.
-Exception errors.</b> I added a “Welcome, <i>User</i>” on every screen, however the build started failing with a <i>NullPointerException</i> at parseDebugLocalResources.
+Exception errors.</b> I added a “Welcome, <i>User</i>” on every screen, however the build started failing with a <code class="language-plaintext highlighter-rouge">NullPointerException</code> at parseDebugLocalResources.
 After further debugging, found out that I had some illegal folders inside my mipmap.
 Deleting the entire folder and creating a new one via New then Image Asset created the correct mipmap-hdpi.</p>

 <p><b>III.
-Syntax errors.</b> Some errors were encountered such as forgetting pointers and semicolons in this Kotlin logic, such as incorrect layout_height values that should have been wrap_content instead, and missing attributes such as contentDescription for accessibility.</p>
+Syntax errors.</b> Some errors were encountered such as forgetting pointers and semicolons in this Kotlin logic, such as incorrect <code class="language-plaintext highlighter-rouge">layout_height</code> values that should have been <code class="language-plaintext highlighter-rouge">wrap_content</code> instead, and missing attributes such as <code class="language-plaintext highlighter-rouge">contentDescription</code> for accessibility.</p>

 <p><b>IV.
 Nulls and crashes.</b> I had the harcoded <i>test</i> username in version 1.0 of this application to test against the database.
-Once I removed it, I forgot to pass the USERNAME extra on all my navigations, therefore, intent.getStringExtra(“USERNAME”) returned null.
-After tracing back to the intent, I added the username to every intent that opens another screen, with a null check with <i>finish()</i> at the beginning of onCreate.
+Once I removed it, I forgot to pass the USERNAME extra on all my navigations, therefore, <code class="language-plaintext highlighter-rouge">intent.getStringExtra(“USERNAME”)</code> returned null.
+After tracing back to the intent, I added the username to every intent that opens another screen, with a null check with <i>finish()</i> at the beginning of <code class="language-plaintext highlighter-rouge">onCreate</code>.
 At the end, the history screen stopped crashing and I was able to see the correct loaded data by unique username.</p>

 <p><b>V. Adding more modules.</b> The first version was simple and effective, but not functional for a full-stack application.
 I was challenged to untangle old database calls and wiring new dependencies.
 I mitigated this by working one step at a time, structure migrating and verifying each screen loads correctly.
 This helped me strengthen my abilities to deliver proper separation, test and align with industry standards.</p>
 </div>
 ---
 ## Outcomes
 <div style="text-align: justify;">
 <p>I am confident that the outcomes came out as expected.
 The enhanced version will now evaluate computing solutions and manage trade-offs between architectural layers, by demonstrating abilities to use skills and tools for the purpose of implementing a solution to accomplish industry goals.
-It also implements industry tools such as Room, LiveData and repository to build a maintainable architecture, outlining the outcome on delivering a professional and coherent application to our weight tracking audience.
-Finally, it fixes collaborative failures where a different user might see the first user’s personal data due to having <i>test</i> user hardcoded in the application, which mitigates design flaws and ensures privacy and enhanced security of personal data.</p>
+It also implements industry tools such as <code class="language-plaintext highlighter-rouge">Room</code>, <code class="language-plaintext highlighter-rouge">LiveData</code> and repository to build a maintainable architecture, outlining the outcome on delivering a professional and coherent application to our weight tracking audience.
+Finally, it fixes collaborative failures where a different user might see the first user’s personal data due to having <code class="language-plaintext highlighter-rouge">test</code> user hardcoded in the application, which mitigates design flaws and ensures privacy and enhanced security of personal data.</p>

 <p>Overall, this enhancement helped the functionality and reliability of the application’s usage.
 It does not break the overall architecture and core requirements, it simply improves the areas that needed more coverage from the first release.</p>